 In the wake of the Covid-19 pandemic, more and more people are deciding to pursue their passions instead of the traditional 9 to 5 grind.
-If you’re determined to spend your days shipping off jars of jam instead of filling out spreadsheets, you may be wondering how to get your cottage food business off the ground—and finding yourself a tad overwhelmed by the abundance of resources available.
+If you’re determined to spend your days shipping off jars of jam instead of filling out spreadsheets, you may be wondering how to start selling food from home—and finding yourself a tad overwhelmed by the abundance of resources available.
 Here, we’ve done our best to boil everything down to the bare essentials you’ll need to get started.

 Step 1: Identify your niche